Sanskrit: Nominal forms

-Gender, mood

 The Sanskrit language incorporates three genders: feminine, masculine and neuter.
 All nouns have inherent gender.
 With some exceptions, personal pronouns have no gender.
 Exceptions include demonstrative and anaphoric pronouns.
 Derivation of a word is used to express the feminine.
-Two most common derivations come from feminine-forming suffixes, the -ā- (आ, Rādhā) and -ī- (ई, Rukmīnī).
+Two most common derivations come from feminine-forming suffixes, the -ā- (आ, Rādhā) and -ī- (ई, Rukminī).
 The masculine and neuter are much simpler, and the difference between them is primarily inflectional.
 Similar affixes for the feminine are found in many Indo-European languages, states Burrow, suggesting links of the Sanskrit to its PIE heritage.

 Pronouns in Sanskrit include the personal pronouns of the first and second persons, unmarked for gender, and a larger number of gender-distinguishing pronouns and adjectives.
 Examples of the former include ahám (first singular), vayám (first plural) and yūyám (second plural).
 The latter can be demonstrative, deictic or anaphoric.
 Both the Vedic and Classical Sanskrit share the sá/tám pronominal stem, and this is the closest element to a third person pronoun and an article in the Sanskrit language, states Jamison.

-Indicative, potential and imperative are the three mood forms in Sanskrit.